ilyashusain/Kubernetes_Ansible_Job/README.md

 ```
 ## Create the kubernetes services/deployments

-To create the specified deployments and services, run:
+To create the specified deployments and services, run as before:

 ```
 kubectl create -f jenkins